-Stay up to date with everything that’s happening in our nation and world right now with the Corona Virus.
+Stay up to date with everything that’s happening in City Region and world right now with the Coronavirus.

 The prime minister is announcing strict new curbs on life in the UK to tackle the spread of coronavirus.
 From this evening people must stay at home except for shopping for basic necessities, daily exercise, any medical need and travelling to and from essential work.
 Shops selling non-essential goods will also be shut and gatherings in public of more than two people who do not live together prohibited.

 Parks will remain open for exercise but gatherings will be dispersed.

 The best thing is regular and thorough hand washing, preferably with soap and water.

 Coronavirus spreads when an infected person coughs small droplets – packed with the virus – into the air.
 These can be breathed in, or cause an infection if you touch a surface they have landed on, then your eyes, nose or mouth.